-The population of the Kuskokwim Fishery Management Area almost tripled in the 50 years between 1960 and 2010 (ADCCED 2014).
-In 1960, the U.S. Bureau of the Census estimated that 6,776 people lived in the area.
-In 2010, an estimated 17,454 people living in 4,894 households were described as permanent residents of the villages in the Kuskokwim Fishery Management Area by the U.S. Bureau of the Census (Table 1).
+The population of the Kuskokwim Fishery Management Area almost tripled in the 50 years between 1960 and 2010, from 6,776 to 17,454 people, based on the U.S. Census (Table 1).

 Historically, in the lower and middle Kuskokwim River drainage subsistence activities centered around fish, furbearers, and migratory birds.
 Moose and caribou were rare sights until recently.
 The fact that salmon are overwhelmingly the most important food item also influences the nature of the subsistence activities in this area (Oswalt 1959, 1990).